-With an active Merchant account you can now send an invoice to your customers which easily tells them how much money they owe you for services or products you provided.
-An invoice is an official way to keep record of each sale you make, including how much money the customer needs to pay you.
+With an active Merchant account, you can send an invoice to your customers, which easily tells them how much money they owe you for services or products you provided.
+An invoice is an official way to keep a record of each sale you make, including how much money the customer needs to pay you.

 To send an invoice to one of your clients, simply:

-- Click on the 'Invoices' tab on the main menu in your Revolut Business account, or navigate to the 'Hub' tab and click on the 'Invoices' app
+- Select Invoices on the main menu in your Revolut Business account, or navigate to the Hub and click on Invoices

 - Add or select the client that you want to send the invoice to